-Students will study equine welfare by examining current issues of wild horse management, working horses in developing countries, racing and sport horse practices, slaughter legislation, horses in research, unwanted horses and equine rescue facilities and a comparison of the different equine management practices used around the world.
-Current advances and key persons in equine research will be discussed, as well as policy development and the legislation covering equines in different countries.
+Students will study equid welfare by examining current issues of wild horse management, working horses in developing countries, welfare issues in donkeys and mules, racing and sport horse practices, slaughter legislation, unwanted horses and equine rescue facilities, and a comparison of the different equine management practices used around the world.
+Current advances and key persons in equid research will be discussed, as well as policy development and the legislation covering equids in different countries.

-Students will be able to knowledgeably discuss equine welfare in any situation and be part of a world-wide move toward encouraging and supporting positive states of equine welfare.
+Students will be able to knowledgeably discuss equine welfare and their role in sustainable development in any situation and be part of a worldwide move toward encouraging and supporting positive welfare states.

 By the end of this course, the learner should be able to: